-Primary care providers in the state of Michigan are invited to participate in the program.
+Primary care and OB/GYN prescribers in the state of Michigan are invited to participate in the program.

 MC3 is not an emergency/referral service.
 Emergency consultations over the phone or in person are not provided.
 If a PCP calls about a case requiring an emergency intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.

-Calls can be initiated by anyone delegated by the prescriber requesting a consultation.
-A nurse, MA, or social worker can initiate the phone consultation.
-We do require, however, that when the psychiatrist calls back, that the PCP takes the call.
+MC3 consultation can be initiated by anyone delegated by the prescriber.
+A nurse, MA, or social worker can initiate the consult by phone or online.
+We do require, however, that when the psychiatrist calls back, that the prescriber takes the call.
 We do not want recommendations to go through a third party.

-After the consultation occurs, the BHC in your area will either send via encrypted e-mail or fax a summary of your consultation, as well as any therapy/resources that were recommended.
+After the consultation, the BHC in your region will send a summary of your consultation via encrypted e-mail or fax, as well as any therapy/resources that were recommended.

 As part of their participation, providers will be asked to sign a Provider Agreement that outlines the program services and roles of primary care providers and consulting psychiatrists.
-If you are a provider and would like to enroll, please contact us.
+You can sign up by clicking the button below.

 With our convenient search engine, you can easily find exactly what you’re looking for – whether it’s a specific brand, style or even color.
 And with our exclusive Ajio promo codes, you can save even more on your order.
 So don’t wait any longer, head over to The Hindu Coupons and start saving today!